ROCm/ROCR-Runtime/README.md

 Core runtime package:

-* HSA include files to support application development on the HSA runtime for ROCm
+* HSA include files to support application development on the HSA runtime for the ROCR runtime
-* A 64-bit version of AMD's HSA core runtime for ROCm
+* A 64-bit version of AMD's HSA core runtime for the ROCR runtime

 Runtime extension package:

-* A 64-bit version of AMD's finalizer extension for ROCm
+* A 64-bit version of AMD's finalizer extension for ROCR runtime
 * A 64-bit version of AMD's runtime tools library

 The contents of these packages are installed in /opt/rocm/hsa and /opt/rocm by default.
 The core runtime package depends on the hsakmt-roct-dev package

 Installation instructions can be found in the ROCm manifest repository README.md:

 https://github.com/RadeonOpenCompute/ROCm

 #### Infrastructure

-The HSA runtime is a thin, user-mode API that exposes the necessary interfaces to access and interact with graphics hardware driven by the AMDGPU driver set and the ROCm HSA kernel driver.
+The HSA runtime is a thin, user-mode API that exposes the necessary interfaces to access and interact with graphics hardware driven by the AMDGPU driver set and the ROCK kernel driver.
 Together they enable programmers to directly harness the power of AMD discrete graphics devices by allowing host applications to launch compute kernels directly to the graphics hardware.

 The capabilities expressed by the HSA Runtime API are: